Skip to main content

 • Jira admin can get a list of all saved param sets (of all users) and their details using the Get a List of Parameter Sets REST API endpoint.

-• Users on the target system will need to re-create them.
+• Either users on the target system can re-create them manually

 • Timepiece users might have used Gadgets on their dashboards.